phpcr/phpcr-docs/book/references.rst

 Node and property references
 ============================

 Nodes can be referenced by unique id (if they are mix:referenceable) or by path. getValue returns the referenced node instance.
 Properties can only be referenced by path because they can not have a unique id.

 The test document we imported above does not contain the type information we need to show this example.
-Lets create a special one and load it into the repository with Session::importXML:
+Lets create a special one and load it into the repository with ``Session::importXML``:

 .. code-block:: xml